group of sponsored children in india wearing pink and red shirts

 India is a country in South Asia bordered by Pakistan to the northwest; Nepal, China and Bhutan to the north; and Myanmar and Bangladesh to the east.
 The island country of Sri Lanka is located about 40 miles off the southeast coast of India.

 India is home to the Himalayas, the tallest mountain range in the world, and to the iconic, white marble Taj Mahal — one of the Seven New Wonders of the World.
-It is the second-most populous country, with more than 1.4 billion people, and linguistically one of the most diverse.
-India is home to several hundred languages, of which dozens have more than 100,000 speakers.
-It has a relatively young population, with a median age of 29.
-The life expectancy of the average Indian is 69 years.
+It is the most populous country, with more than 1.46 billion people, and linguistically one of the most diverse.
+India is home to several hundred languages and 22 official languages.
+It has a relatively young population, with a median age of 28.8.
+The life expectancy of the average Indian is 70.8 years.

-India is the second most-populous country in the world, with more than 1.4 billion people.
+India is the most populous country in the world, with more than 1.46 billion people.

 India is home to the Taj Mahal, one of the Seven New Wonders of the World.

-Today, 65% of Indians live in rural areas.
+Today, nearly 65 percent of Indians live in rural areas.
 But in recent years, India’s largest cities have grown at twice the rate of its small towns and villages, as families seek jobs in the nation’s urban centers.
-India’s capital, New Delhi, houses a staggering 32 million people in its metropolitan area.
-Mumbai, a financial center, has close to 21 million people, and the port city of Kolkata has more than 15 million.
+India’s capital, New Delhi, houses a staggering 34.7 million people in its metropolitan area.
+The financial center of Mumbai has 22.5 million people, and Kolkata, a port city, has 15.8 million people in its metro area.
 For families living in poverty, life in India’s cities can be difficult.
 Families who reside in densely populated slums lack safe housing, clean water, proper sanitation and access to health care.

 Since 1979, Holt has worked alongside Holt sponsors and donors to care for orphaned and vulnerable children in India.
-Holt helped establish our local partner agencies Bharatiya Samaj Seva Kendra (BSSK) in Pune, and Vathsalya Charitable Trust (VCT) in Bengaluru.
-Today, with the support of Holt sponsors and donors, both BSSK and VCT work to keep families in crisis together, providing the basic nutritional, educational and medical support parents need to care for their children — preventing family separation.
+Holt helped establish our local partner agencies Bharatiya Samaj Seva Kendra (BSSK) in Pune and Vathsalya Charitable Trust (VCT) in Bangalore.
+And today, with the support of Holt sponsors and donors, both BSSK and VCT work to keep families in crisis together, providing the basic nutritional, educational and medical support parents need to care for their children and prevent family separation.

 children doing the stick dance on navratri

-Children at our partner BSSK, in Pune, participate in a festive stick dance.
+Children at our partner agency BSSK in Pune participate in a festive stick dance.

 Basic Facts